 - – Payment by the seller of a property of some or all of the buyer's closing costs.

-- – Post-closing activities the lender performs, such as collecting the payments and/or paying taxes and insurance from an escrow account.
+- – Post-closing activities the servicer performs, such as collecting the payments and/or paying taxes and insurance from an escrow account.

 - – Written evidence of the ownership of property, such as a deed.

 - – A process that examines local public records, laws and related court decisions to determine if any other parties have valid claims against the subject property (such as past-due taxes, judgments or mechanics' liens).
 It also discloses past and current facts about the subject property's ownership.

 - Title Insurance Policy